-Over 10 weekend sessions, our Hot Yoga Teacher Training Programme transforms passionate yoga practitioners into highly proficient yoga instructors; ready and able to teach as soon as the course ends.
+Over 11 weekend sessions, our Hot/Hatha Yoga Teacher Training Programme transforms passionate yoga practitioners into highly proficient yoga instructors; ready and able to teach as soon as the course ends.

 Learn to become a yoga instructor

-The Sweat Studios Yoga Alliance Professionals certified 200 Hour Hot Yoga Teacher Training Programme will commence on 31st January 2020 and will be delivered by Senior Yoga Teachers, Ali Futrill and Charlie Taylor-Rugman.
+The Sweat Studios Yoga Alliance Professionals certified 200 Hour Hot/Hatha Yoga Teacher Training Programme is delivered by Senior Yoga Teachers, Ali Futrill and Charlie Taylor-Rugman.

 During the course you will: